 Hama Hama is a fifth generation family-run oyster farm in Washington state where the Hamma Hamma river flows out of the Olympic Mountains and into the Hood Canal.
 The oysters are known for their size, firmness, and strong, tight shells that help lock in their natural briny “liquor.”
 Whether you opt for their Blue Pool varieties or Hama Hamas or tiny Olympia oysters, you won’t be disappointed.
 Due to the tumbling method during the growing process, the Blue Pools have deeper cups and smoother shells making them ideal for shucking and an impressive presentation.
 They are fuller-bodied in flavor and have an “earthy sweetness.”
 The Hama Hamas are grown directly on the gravel, beach-hardened by the tides over time.
 These are known for their clean, crisp flavor that subtly changes season to season: sweeter in the spring, and brinier in the fall and winter.
 Both are sold in three-dozen bags.

 For a taste of some other varieties, try a sampler pack or add on a dozen of another seasonal oyster to a larger order.
-In addition to oysters, the Hama Hama website offers Manila clams, mussels, smoked oysters, and for extra convenience, pre-shucked oysters.
+In addition to oysters, the Hama Hama website offers Manila clams, mussels, and for extra convenience, pre-shucked oysters.
 Products are shipped in insulated boxes with frozen gel ice via overnight or 2-day shipping nationwide with the exception of Hawaii.

 Best for Wild Oysters: Glidden Point Oyster Farms - ME

 Grown in Midcoast Maine in the Damariscotta River, the oysters thrive in the clear, cold water and are one of the few oysters in the world that are hand-harvested by scuba divers.
 Unlike most oysters that are cultivated, Glidden Point harvests oysters grown wild in the river.
 Glidden Point offers three varieties: Glidden Point Oysters, Brickyard Oysters, and Damariscotta River Wild Oysters.
-Glidden Point Oysters are known for their beautiful appearance and sweet, briny clean flavor, perfect for shucking and eating raw on the half-shell; they come in three sizes and in counts of 36.
+Glidden Point Oysters are known for their beautiful appearance and sweet, briny clean flavor, perfect for shucking and eating raw on the half-shell; they come in two sizes and in counts of 36.
 Brickyard Oysters are named for the history of brick manufacturing in the area; these oysters have irregular shapes and twists making them harder to shuck raw but ideal for grilling, roasting, and steaming.
 Damariscotta Oysters have sweet plump meat, both great on the half-shell or cooked, and are also sold in bags of 50.